gideonler/hako-pipeline/README.md

 sqlite3 -header -column output/prices.db "SELECT venue, symbol, COUNT(*) AS rows FROM daily_ohlcv GROUP BY venue, symbol;"
 ```

-Expected: 8 rejected rows, 6 skipped exact duplicates, and 14 missing input dates
+The Part 1 audit contains 8 rejected rows, 6 skipped exact duplicates, and 14
-(March 4–10 for both Coinbase assets).
-Missing dates are not filled.
+missing input dates (March 4–10 for both Coinbase assets).
+Missing dates are not
-Binance has 118 rows per asset, Kraken 119, and Coinbase 112.
+filled.
+Binance has 118 rows per asset, Kraken 119, Coinbase 112, and Gemini
+120. Gemini is added by the Part 2 loader, which logs its rejected rows rather
+than writing them to the Part 1 audit tables.

 Closes more than 20% from the same-date reference are rejected.
 This catches
 the two January 30 Binance outliers.
-Override with `--max-deviation 0.20`.
+The threshold can be changed with
-This is a coarse outlier check, not a guarantee of market-price accuracy.
+`--max-deviation`; its default is `0.20`.
+This is a coarse outlier check, not a
+guarantee of market-price accuracy.

 Each input file is a complete snapshot for its symbol/source over January–April
 2026.
 A successful run removes rows from that source which no longer pass.